Skip to main content

 • Do not assume familiarity with shortened terms

-Any non-text content — including images, graphics, GIFs, charts, and videos — must have a text equivalent so users who cannot see the content receive the same information.
+Any non-text content — including images, figures, graphics, GIFs, and charts — must have a text equivalent so users who cannot see the content receive the same information.
 Do not rely on visual elements alone to communicate essential information.

 • Image descriptions included in the post